openshift-cs/osdworkshop/OSD4/8-networking.md

 `oc apply -f ostoy-microservice-deployment.yaml`

 - Confirm that there are now 3 pods via the CLI (`oc get pods`) or the web UI (*Workloads > Deployments > ostoy-microservice*).
-- See this visually by visiting the OSToy app and seeing how many boxes you now see.
+- See this visually by visiting the OSToy app and counting how many boxes there are now.
 It should be three.

 ![UI Scale](images/8-ostoy-colorspods.png)